JNRowe/vim-configs/plugins.rst

 =============

 These are all hosted on GitHub_ [#]_.
-You should try at least a few of them, they make your life far simpler!
+You should try at least a few of them, they may make your life far simpler!

 ``JNRowe/vim-jnrowe``
 ---------------------